 Maps are powerful because they help you gain a deeper understanding of your data by allowing you to visualize it in many ways.
 For example, population data for countries can be visualized as a sequence of colors, such as from light to dark, or as graduated circles, such as from small to large.
 This flexibility allows you to tell different stories and discover hidden patterns depending on how the data is presented.
 But because mapmaking is flexible, it requires you to make decisions when there isn't always a single best answer.

-The styling choices that are available when you click Map theme are determined by the data you're mapping.
-For example, you'll see different styling choices if your map layer is composed of points rather than boundary locations, such as heat map styling options for a layer composed of points but not for a boundary layer such as U.S. states or ZIP Codes.
-The styling options are also determined by the type of data associated with the locations in the layer.
+The map themes that are available when you click Symbology are determined by the data you're mapping.
+For example, you'll see different themes if your map layer is composed of points rather than boundary locations.
+The available themes are also determined by the type of data associated with the locations in the layer.
 For example, a point may have location information such as geographic coordinates but may also have categorical information such as retail location type, or numerical information such as sales details.
-Not every styling type can be used for every data type.
-By analyzing these and other characteristics of your layer, ArcGIS Maps for Power BI presents the best styling choices.
+Not every map theme can be used for every data type.
+By analyzing these and other characteristics of your layer, ArcGIS for Power BI presents the available styling choices.

 You can change the symbology for data layers only.
 You cannot change the symbology for reference layers.

 To change the map theme, complete the following steps:

 - Open a map-enabled report or create a new one.
 If necessary, place the report in Author mode.

 - In the Layers list, click Layer options on the data layer you want to modify and choose Symbology .